alexandrglm/testing_render/README.md

 ## ⚙️ How to Run

-These web services are available online: [Test them here](https://testing-render-zgdg.onrender.com/)
+These web services are available online: [JustLearn.ing](https://justlearn.ing/)

 To run them locally: